How much time does it take to finish an online divorce process?

 Payment & Account creation

-After submitting the forms, you’ll be prompted to pay the service fee and create your account using a valid email address and password.
+After submitting the forms, you’ll be prompted to pay the $195 Service Fee and create your Divorce Portal using a valid email address and password.

 Document preparation & Online notarization